johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-04-01-typescript-instance-methods/index.md

 But this time round the code displays “Hello, world” and no longer “Hello, undefined”.

-## Update 02/04/2014 - mixing and matching `prototype` and Instance Methods
+## Updated 02/04/2014 - mixing and matching `prototype` and Instance Methods

 [Bart Verkoeijen](https://twitter.com/bgever) made an excellent comment concerning the extra memory that Instance Methods require as opposed to `prototype` methods.
 Not everyone reads the comments and so I thought I'd add a little suffix to my post.